TRACK CHAIRS

 This minitrack promotes academic engagement in testing and modifying existing theories and methodologies to capture rapidly changing reality.
 As an emergent research field that incorporates approaches from several disciplinary study domain as public administration, information systems, information science, and political science, there is a need to focus on theory and methods.
 In the multi-, cross- and even inter-disciplinary studies of digital government, theories and methods make up a key for valid and reliable studies that can guide sustainable and democratic use of digital government in policies and practices.
 These fresh perspectives are crucial for comprehending and examining the changing practices linked to the integration of ICT in the public sector.

-The overall purpose of this minitrack is to explore the role of theory and methodology development in the field of digital government.
-We welcome submissions with diverse views on the role of theory and methodology development in digital government to promote critical discussion of the current status and new theoretical trajectories of the discipline.
-By exploring the theoretical foundations of digital government initiatives, these contributions will aid policymakers and practitioners in better designing, implementing, and evaluating these initiatives.
+The overarching objective of this minitrack is to investigate the role of theory and methodological development within the realm of digital government.
+We invite submissions that offer diverse viewpoints on the significance of theory and methodological development in digital government, aiming to foster critical discourse on the current status and emerging theoretical trajectories of the discipline.
+By delving into the theoretical foundations of digital government initiatives, these contributions will provide policymakers and practitioners with the insights necessary for the effective design, implementation, and evaluation of such initiatives.
 Potential topics include, but are not limited to:

 - Fundamental Digital Government Theories and new approaches